jay-johnson/ruby-luhn-checker-for-credit-card-validation/README.md

 # Luhn Algorithm for Credit Card Validation in Ruby

-An implementation of the Luhn algorithm for validating credit cards written in ruby and using rspec for testing
+An implementation of the Luhn algorithm for validating credit cards written in Ruby and using RSpec for testing.
+This demonstrates how to maintain an account balance while processing and screeening credit card transactions.

 For more on the Luhn algorithm: https://en.wikipedia.org/wiki/Luhn_algorithm